Dan Aykroyd: The Blues Brothers

 Aykroyd was a close friend of John Belushi.
 According to Aykroyd, their first meeting helped spark the Blues Brothers act.
 When they met in a club that Aykroyd frequented, he played a blues record in the background, and it stimulated a fascination with blues in Belushi, who was primarily a fan of heavy rock bands at the time.
 Aykroyd educated Belushi on the finer points of blues music, and with a little encouragement from then-SNL music director Paul Shaffer, it led to the creation of their Blues Brothers characters.

 Backed by such experienced professional R&B sidemen as lead guitarist Steve Cropper, sax man Lou Marini, trumpeter Alan Rubin, and bass guitarist Donald "Duck" Dunn, the Blues Brothers proved more than an SNL novelty.
-Taking off with the public as a legitimate musical act, they performed live gigs and in 1978 released the hit album Briefcase Full of Blues (drawn from the fact that Aykroyd, as "Elwood Blues", carried his blues harmonicas in a briefcase that he kept handcuffed to his wrist, in the manner of a CIA courier; Belushi originally carried the key to those handcuffs).
-Briefcase Full of Blues eventually sold 3.5 million copies, and is one of the highest-selling blues albums of all time.
-The band was much further popularized in the 1980 film The Blues Brothers, which Aykroyd co-wrote.
-A sequel, titled Blues Brothers 2000, was released in 1998 and featured John Goodman as Belushi's replacement.
+Taking off with the public as a legitimate musical act, they performed live gigs and in 1978 released the hit album Briefcase Full of Blues (drawn from the fact that Aykroyd, as "Elwood Blues", carried his blues harmonicas in a briefcase handcuffed to his wrist in the manner of a CIA courier; Belushi originally carried the key to the handcuffs).
+Briefcase Full of Blues sold 3.5 million copies and is one of the highest-selling blues albums of all time.
+The band was much further popularized by the 1980 film The Blues Brothers, which Aykroyd co-wrote.
+A sequel, Blues Brothers 2000, was released in 1998 with John Goodman as Belushi's replacement.

-Cherokee Studios in Los Angeles was a regular haunt for the original Blues Brothers in the early days of the band.
-Belushi and Aykroyd became fixtures at the recording studio, while fellow Blues Brother Steve Cropper called Cherokee his producing home.
-Whenever they needed a bass player, they were joined by another Blues Brother, Donald "Duck" Dunn.
+Cherokee Studios in Los Angeles was a regular haunt for the original Blues Brothers in their early days.
+Belushi and Aykroyd became fixtures at the recording studio, while Blues Brothers band member Steve Cropper called Cherokee his producing home.
+When they needed a bass player, they were joined by another band member, Donald "Duck" Dunn.
 During this time, Cropper, along with producing partner and Cherokee owner Bruce Robb, worked on a number of music projects with the two comedians/musicians, including Belushi's favourite band, Fear, and later Aykroyd's movie Dragnet.

 The Blues Brothers Band continues to tour, both with and without Aykroyd.
-The band features original members Cropper and Marini, along with vocalist Eddie Floyd.
+It features original members Cropper and Marini, along with vocalist Eddie Floyd.
 Aykroyd sometimes performs as Elwood, along with Belushi's younger brother Jim Belushi, who plays "Brother Zee" on stage.
 They are most frequently backed by the Sacred Hearts Band.